-On my journey to teach my children how to make healthier life style choices, I created a “Let’s Get Moving” exercise chart to educate them how important physical activity is.
-It is recommended that children get at least 60 minutes of physical activity about 3 days a week (CDC.org).
+On my journey to teach my children how to make healthier lifestyle choices, I created a “Let’s Get Moving” exercise chart to educate them about how important physical activity is.
+It is recommended that children get at least 60 minutes of physical activity for about 3 days a week (CDC.org).
 This does not necessarily have to be “structured” exercise, as children are very good “players” when it comes to being physically fit; it’s just simply making sure that they are moving!

 The “Let’s Get Moving” fitness chart is designed to track 10 minute blocks of physical activity.
 Take a quick walk around the block?
 Move the runner to the 10 minute marker.
 Dance to your and your child’s favorite song (for 10 minutes)?
 Move the runner on up to the 20 minute marker.
 By then end of the day you may be amazed at how much physical activity you and your child achieve on a daily basis!

 - Let’s Get Moving Template-Created by me- free for you to download!

 - 12×18″ Sheet of colored construction paper (your choice).